luketurnerdev/hive-express/README.md

 * Basic structural website concepts, such as HTML documents, and how these appear on a webpage (using the DOM).
 * Styling concepts, such as using CSS and various styling libraries to achieve an aesthetic result that is pleasing to for users to look at (e.g., appropriate colour schemes, size of icons) and easy to interact with (placement of calls to action, nav bars, text fields etc).
+* Version control skills with Git and GitHub, in order to track changes with add, commit, push and pull commands.
+Also, to implement branching and merging strategies, and handling merge conflicts.
 * Project management skills, including the use of Trello and spreadsheets to manage tasks, estimation of task completion times, modification of task parameters during the project (agile approach), and prioritising certain features over others to achieve a minimum viable product (MVP).
 * Planning and design skills, such as:
     * The development of wireframes at varying levels of fidelity and for various devices, in order to visually see the layout of the application